nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 Full traceability to the individual professional who registered a resource is **not** part of the data availability offered through the 360° specification.
 It is safeguarded by the NEN7513-conforming logging in the data holder's source systems (see also section [Audit Trail](#audit-trail)).
-A data user that needs this information can request it from the data holder.
+A data user that needs this information can request it from the data holder organisation.